nonetallt/jinitialize-plugin/README.md

 ```

 ### name
 The name of the plugin.
+This will be used as the namespace for commands exported by this plugin so making it short is preferable.

 ### commands
 An array including fully qualified names of the command classes you wish this plugin to export.